World War Candy Rations: Experience history through this 1900’s candy gift and historic candy timeline box

 World War I and II

 While the military was fighting in World War I and World War II, sugars and sweets were with them… but not for the reasons most people think.
 From Jelly Beans to Sour Balls, from Chocolate to Bubble Gum, these sweets were used as a medicine, morale booster, and food.
-Enjoy this historic candy collection of soldiers rations spanning the two great wars of the 20th century.
+Enjoy this historic candy collection of world war candy rations spanning the two great wars of the 20th century.
 Candies sent by family, provided by the government, purchased from traders, and foraged or found.
-Comes with a keepsake card telling the story of each.
+This 1900s candy gift collection comes with a keepsake card telling the story of each sweet, showcasing the evolution of candy during wartime, and offering a unique glimpse into the candy timeline box history

 Overview